 INSAT System

-- The Indian National Satellite (INSAT) system is one of the largest domestic communication satellite systems in Asia-Pacific region with nine operational communication satellites placed in Geo-stationary orbit.
+- The Indian National Satellite (INSAT) system is one of the largest domestic communication satellite systems in the Asia-Pacific region with nine operational communication satellites placed in Geo-stationary orbit.

 Here are some applications of INSAT satellites:

-- EDUSAT, launched by Geosynchronous Satellite Launch Vehicle (GSLV-F01) in September 2004, is India’s first thematic satellite dedicated exclusively for educational services.
+| EDUSAT | launched by Geosynchronous Satellite Launch Vehicle (GSLV-F01) in September 2004, is India’s first thematic satellite dedicated exclusively for educational services. |

-- INSAT is being used to provide Educational TV(ETV) service for primary school children in Tamil, Marathi, Oriya, Telugu and Hindi.
-INSAT provided facility of tele-medicine which aims at providing Tele-medicine Technology & connectivity between remote/rural hospital and Super Speciality Hospital for Tele-consultation, Treatment & Training of doctors & paramedics.
-INSAT has been a major catalyst for the expansion of television coverage in India, presently 40 Doordarshan TV channels including news uplinks are operating through C-band transponders of INSAT-3A, INSAT-4B, INSAT-3C and INSAT-2E.
+| INSAT | INSAT is being used to provide Educational TV(ETV) service for primary school children in Tamil, Marathi, Oriya, Telugu and Hindi.
+INSAT provides a facility of tele-medicine which aims at providing Tele-medicine Technology & connectivity between remote/rural hospital and Super Speciality Hospital for Tele-consultation, Treatment & Training of doctors & paramedics.
+INSAT has been a major catalyst for the expansion of television coverage in India, presently 40 Doordarshan TV channels including news uplinks are operating through C-band transponders of INSAT-3A, INSAT-4B, INSAT-3C and INSAT-2E. |

 Kalpana-1